PhotoLab opens in the “Photo Library” tab, the Source Browser presents the folders of the computer.

 Be careful to ignore the white pixels clipped (see histogram chapter), they contain no indication of color.

-Once the temperature of the lighting is correctly set, there may still be a drift towards green or magenta that needs to be corrected.
+Once the temperature of the lighting is set, there may still be a drift towards green or magenta that needs to be corrected.
 The proposed indication for “original” has been defined by the camera.
 PhotoLab cannot provide any help.

 The Exposure Compensation